base-org/web/apps/base-docs/tutorials/docs/3_farcaster-frames-nocode-minting.md

 It will cost a small amount of gas to create the project.
 Approve the transaction, then you'll be taken to your mint page.

-Copy the link, and update your button, and change the frame to use image that you uploaded for your NFT:
+Copy the link, and update your button, and change the frame to use the image that you uploaded for your NFT:

 ```typescript
 const frameMetadata = getFrameMetadata({